sonrabakarim/barlkk/_posts/2015-05-03-simple-websites-with-jekyll-and-docker.md

 {% gist jhabdas/e0d5e3bed0316f1a5783 %}

-What’s this does is builds off an existing container called [passenger-docker](https://github.com/phusion/passenger-docker), exposes traffic on 80 for port-forwarding, copies the site into the container, builds the site using Jekyll, configures Nginx to use it and then serves the whole thing up using [Passenger](https://www.phusionpassenger.com).
+What this does is builds a container image based off a container called [passenger-docker](https://github.com/phusion/passenger-docker), exposes traffic on 80 for port-forwarding, copies the site into the container, builds the site using Jekyll, configures Nginx to use it and then serves the whole thing up using [Passenger](https://www.phusionpassenger.com).

-This allows Docker images to be built in a matter of seconds, which is what makes working with containers so appealing.
+Running the above Dockerfile allows images to be built in a matter of seconds, which is one of the reasons working with containers is so appealing.

 ## Build and run container image locally